a gluten-forward food diary

 make the filling

-• rinse and drain the can of chickpeas. if you see any skin peeling off, remove and throw out.
+• drain and rinse the can of chickpeas. if you see any skin peeling off, you can either throw them out or leave them (i've done both, and it's about the same)

 • add the chickpeas in a food processor, and blend until texture resembles wet sand. add pumpkin puree and blend until completely mixed.